dheimgartner/paperPackage/README.md

 ## Example

-This is a basic example which shows you how to use the functionality:
+This is a basic example which shows you how to use the functionality (assuming that you are in an R package repository, e.g., by calling `usethis::create_package(...)` first):

 ``` r
 library(paperPackage)